Why Formation Was the Easy Part: A Guide to Business Maintenance

 Your Legal Lifeline

 Every state requires formal business entities to designate a Registered Agent.
-This is a person or service authorized to receive official legal and tax documents, such as service of process (lawsuits) and state compliance notices, on behalf of your business.
+This is a person or service authorized to receive official legal and tax documents, such as service of process (lawsuits) and state compliance notices, on behalf of your business. what happens when you skip maintenance -- the real cost.

 Many business owners act as their own registered agent initially to save money, using their home or office address.
 However, if you move or expand and forget to update this address with the state, you will miss critical compliance notices.
 Worse, if you are sued and the process server cannot find your registered agent, the lawsuit can proceed without your knowledge, resulting in a default judgment against your business.
-Utilizing a professional Registered Agent service ensures you never miss a critical document.
+Utilizing a professional Registered Agent service ensures you never miss a critical document. how neglecting maintenance creates zombie LLCs.

 Navigating Licenses and Permits

 Beyond state-level LLC filings, maintaining a business often requires keeping a web of licenses and permits active.
-Depending on your industry and location, you may need to renew:
+Depending on your industry and location, you may need to renew: choosing a filing service that covers ongoing needs.

 - Local city or county business licenses.